 “So … where you headed?”

 With a smile growing on his face, Dowdy reached into his pocket, saying, “I just called the boy down the road, and he’s gonna feed the horses for the next two days.
-This,” he said, drawing the little plastic baggie fromhis pocket, “was gonna be my whisky money—five hundred bucks.
-Now it’s gonna buy Christmas presents for that wife and boy of yours.
+This,” he said, drawing the little plastic baggie from his pocket, “was gonna be my whiskey money—five hundred bucks.
+Now it’s gonna buy Christmas presents for that wife and boy of yours.”

 “Where am I headed?” he echoed Waters’ question.
 “Why, I’m headed for Miles City.
 Where you headed?”